errorexists/Getting-Started-With-OpenCore/README.md

 * Misc: Settings for OpenCore's boot loader itself.
 * NVRAM: This is where we set NVRAM properties like boot flags and SIP.
 * Platforminfo: This is where we setup your SMBIOS.
-* UEFI: Where we tell OpenCore which drivers to load and in which order.
+* UEFI: UEFI drivers and related options.

 We can delete *#WARNING -1* and  *#WARNING -2* just to clean it up a bit.